 different species of fish calling King Reef home

+The Exmouth reef project has been a key enabler in opening the door for alternative decommissioning options.
+NERA envisions this project will inform a safer, more productive and sustainable option for decommissioning offshore oil and gas assets in the future.
 If proven as one potentially viable decommissioning strategy to industry and government, the King Reef could positively influence environmental legislation and open up new possibilities to add to existing decommissioning avenues, creating a new market and business model for companies like Subcon to flourish from these innovative solutions.